facelessfish/hw_sensors_exporter/README.md

 It will start listening for connections on 127.0.0.1 port 9120 by default but you can change that near the end of this script.

 # Notes
-It is a bit hacky as I tried to do everything in ksh to minimize forking but I'm no ksh expert by a long shot.
+It is a bit hacky as I tried to do almost everything in ksh to minimize forking.